OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Now the release has been accepted it can be deployed to the environments in the `Prod Space`.
 For all intents and purposes this would work just like the release was created in the `Prod Space`: all the same rules would apply for deploying this release including:

-- Project permissions: teams could be restricted to **Remote Projects** just like normal projects - after all, they are just normal projects but owned by another Space, and nameSpaced in the same way **Remote Environments** will be nameSpaced
+- Project permissions: teams could be restricted to **Remote Projects** just like normal projects - after all, they are just normal projects but owned by another Space, and namespaced in the same way **Remote Environments** will be namespaced
 - Environment permissions: teams in the `Prod Space` could be granted appropriate permissions to environments in the `Prod Space`, just like normal
 - Lifecycle progression: Octopus will ensure each release progresses through the appropriate lifecycle in the `Prod Space`, just like normal